WHO MAY APPLY?

 WHERE TO SUBMIT THE COMPLETED APPLICATION?

-1. Submit two copies of the completed application packet, including the cover page,
+1. Submit your copy of the completed application packet, including the cover page, explanation of

 WHAT HAPPENS IF I AM AWARDED A SCHOLARSHIP?